 LIMITED VISIBILITY OPERATIONS

-This appendix presents the means and methods by which Avenger platoons cope with limited visibility.
-Platoons that have trained long and hard and have mastered the tactical and technical job skills required will fight effectively even when visibility is limited.
-Darkness limits visibility on the battlefield, but there are also other conditions that limit visibility.
+This appendix presents the means and methods by which BSFV platoons cope with limited visibility.
+Platoons that have trained long and hard and have mastered the tactical and technical job skills required will fight effectively; however, they must understand limited visibility operations are extremely difficult.

 Modern technology has produced devices that soldiers and leaders can use to reduce the effects of limited visibility.
 Several of these devices are organic to the platoon.
-This section describes the types and number of these devices issued to the platoon and explains how they are employed.
+The following paragraphs describe the types and number of these devices issued to the platoon and explain how they are employed.

 Advanced surveillance, target acquisition, and night observation (STANO) equipment is either active or passive.
 Active STANO equipment projects some form of energy.
 This energy, likely radio frequency or infrared, can be detected by the enemy.
 Passive STANO equipment either detects existing energy emissions or uses available light as a detection means.
 Use of passive equipment is usually not detectable by the enemy.
 Active STANO equipment is generally limited to infrared illumination devices.
 Objects illuminated by these active devices are viewed using passive STANO equipment.
 There are two categories of passive STANO equipment: image-intensification devices and thermal-imagery devices.

-Thermal-imagery devices penetrate fog, smoke, camouflage, darkness, rain, falling snow, light vegetation, or a combination of these factors.
+Thermal-imagery devices penetrate fog, smoke, camouflage, and light vegetation.
 The principle of this type of device is that all objects radiate energy in the form of heat.
 This radiated energy travels outward.
 Because of differences in the amount of heat being radiated, the viewer detects the shape and position of the object being viewed.
 Thermal-imagery devices can be used in daylight or darkness.
+These devices are able to see through light vegetation, camouflage, darkness, smoke, fog, rain, falling snow, or a combination of these factors.

-The platoon may be issued the following STANO equipment: binoculars and AN/PVS-7 night vision goggles.
+The platoon may be issued the following STANO equipment: binoculars, AN/PVS-7 night vision goggles, AN/VVS-2 night vision driver's viewer, and integrated sight unit.

 AN/PVS-7 Night Vision Goggles

-The AN/PVS-7 night vision goggles (NVG) area lightweight, battery-powered (3 VDC) device.
+The AN/PVS-7 night vision goggle (NVG) is a lightweight, battery-powered (3 VDC) device.
 It is a passive or active night vision device with a 40-degree field of view.
-The NVG are worn on the head.
+The NVG is worn on the head.
 The battery life is 20 to 75 hours depending on the type of battery used.
-The NVG weigh 1.5 pounds and have a range of 9.8 inches to infinity in the passive mode.
-The AN/PVS-7 helps the Avenger commander control the movement of the vehicle as it travels at night on roads or cross-country.
-The NVG have a built-in active infrared light source which can be used to provide added illumination for close-up viewing within 3 meters.
+The NVG weighs 1.5 pounds and has a range of 9.8 inches to infinity in the passive mode.
+Using the NVG while moving, the track commander has almost the same night vision capability as the driver.
+The AN/PVS-7 helps the BSFV commander control the movement of the vehicle as it travels at night on roads or cross country.
+The NVG has a built-in active infrared light source, which can be used to provide added illumination for close-up viewing within 3 meters.
 In the active mode, the night vision goggles can be used to read maps, overlays, or orders.
 When the active mode is used, the infrared source must be shielded from enemy detection.
-Inside a building or vehicle, or under a poncho, there is no direct line of sight from the infrared light source to the enemy.
-The NVG can be used for vehicle maintenance during darkness and can be worn by a ground guide to direct the Avenger.
-See the Night Vision Goggles illustration.
+Inside a building or vehicle or under a poncho, there is not a direct line of sight from the infrared light source to the enemy.
+The NVG can be used for vehicle maintenance during darkness and can be worn by a ground guide to direct the BSFV.
+It can also be used by the driver as a backup system to the AN/VVS-2.
+See the following Night Vision Goggles illustration.

 Artificial battlefield lighting is an easy way to penetrate darkness.
 Effective battlefield lighting must illuminate or silhouette the enemy without illuminating friendly forces.
 There is always a chance that artificial lighting may have an adverse effect on friendly troops.
-The characteristics of available artificial illumination systems, and how they are influenced by darkness, weather, and terrain, are addressed in this section.
+The characteristics of available artificial illumination systems, and how they are influenced by darkness, weather, and terrain are addressed in the following paragraphs.

 Artificial light is not necessarily visible light.
 There are two types of artificial light: invisible and visible.